ETS-ReactNative4/MBB-Assessment/README.md

 ## Step by Step Installation

-First this react component need to be deploy with the rest Expo React-Native here https://github.com/gispatial/rn-mobile-app is the final stage for building the package with Expo.
+First this react component need to be deploy by following below steps.
+At the end of this Readme you will see a second GitHub link for deploying the end product code build on Native Expo.

 ```sh
 npm install react-admin